george-pench/Vessel-Info/README.md

 ---

 Apart from doing some basic CRUD operations on a given ship when logged as an admin you have an option for data scraping.
 Once the whole data is scrapped, it would automatically be persisted into the project's database.
-This process usually lasts quite some time due to a significant amount of information being processed.
+This process usually takes quite some time due to a significant amount of information being processed.

-A user is granted access to detailed information about ship specifications like:
+A user can sort all vessels by different criteria such as Registrations, Owners, Types, Class Societies and is granted access to detailed information about ship specifications like:

 - *IMO (identification number)*
 - *DWT (deadweight tonnage)*